Please observe the word and spirit of camping regulations and the rules established to protect everyone’s enjoyment of

-Any out of control fires must be reported immediately to the camping manager and the rural fire brigade
+Any out of control fires must be reported immediately to the camping care-taker and the rural fire brigade

 Motor Vehicles and Traffic

 - No Vehicle is permitted to enter the property without its make, model, colour and rego being registered with management prior to entry by email.
 Vehicles not registered with us first will be charged with trespass and fined.

 - Maximum vehicle speed on the Property is 25 km/h, slow enough to not whirl up any dust.

 - Motor vehicles must be parked at the authorised parking areas only.
 Please ensure you are not blocking/inconveniencing anyone or possibly restrict access